How does white noise help your baby sleep?

 What is pink noise?

-Which white noise machine will work best for baby?
+Which white noise machine will work best for my baby?

-The most effective white noise machines will often play a combination of white and pink noise sounds to offer a varied range for the user, including that low base frequency sound that baby can hear inside the womb.
+The most effective white noise machines offer a combination of white and pink noise to provide a range of calming sounds, including those low-frequency tones that mimic the womb.